 8. Erwin Data Modeler

 Erwin runs on MySQL and PostgreSQL — the kinds of free databases toward which so much of the tech world has gravitated in recent years.
 But it also supports the likes of Teradata, Oracle and Netezza — which is why it’s perhaps more associated with enterprise legacy shops, where data models tend to be more thoroughly optimized than in some deliver-features-fast startups.

 That said, organizations that accept the cost tradeoff get some very robust capabilities.
 Benefits include the ability to both forward and reverse engineer, generate DDL statements and “help you identify diffs, to keep the history of your schema evolution,” Vovchenko said.

 Along with erwin, ER/Studio is another powerful, long-running, enterprise-friendly market leader in data modeling.
-(The ER, as in erwin, stands for entity relationship.)
-It, too, supports forward and reverse engineering, and also runs the gamut in terms of databases supported.
-The tool — which is Windows-only — is available in four options, with the top model supporting Jira integration, conceptual mapping and schema generation on database, among other features.
-Models start at $920 per user.
+It supports forward and reverse engineering, and also runs the gamut in terms of databases supported.
+The tool — which is Windows-only — is available in four versions, with the top model supporting Jira integration, conceptual mapping and schema generation on database, among other features.

 Both erwin and ER/Studio have weathered ownership changes since arriving in the late ’90s.
 Those shakeups may have factored into occasional stability issues for both products, Gupta said, but the fact that both can connect to so many different data sources and database platforms should counteract lingering fears of bugginess.
 Both are quality options for enterprises that want to avoid vendor lock-in, he added.